 The Principal will regularly communicate with the parent community through the weekly school newsletter.
 Newsletters are distributed weekly via email to all parents and are archived on the school website.
-The principal is available to speak with parents by appointment via telephone or in person as needed.
-Please feel free to call the school office to schedule an appointment time that is mutually convenient.
+The principal is available to speak with parents by appointment via telephone, video conference, or in person as needed.
+Please e-mail the principal or call the school office to schedule an appointment time that is mutually convenient.

-Every effort will be made to promptly respond to voice mail, e-mail, and other messages; however, the supervisory nature of a principal often requires that the principal be present in the school building with the students and teachers and, as such, is limited in the ability to respond to inquiries immediately.
+Every effort will be made to respond to voice mail, e-mail, and other messages within one business day; however, the supervisory nature of a principal often requires that the principal be present in the school building with the students and teachers and, as such, is limited in the ability to respond to inquiries immediately.

-Blessed Sacrament School uses a School Messenger Alert System for emergency announcements whereby alerts will be sent via text, voice mail, and email
+Blessed Sacrament School uses a School Messenger Alert System for emergency announcements whereby alerts will be sent via text, voice mail, and email.